The THEC and MTSU require seniors to take specific proficiency exams during their

 Office Management, Physics, Plant & Soil Science, Political Science, Psychology, Social

 Work, & Sociology are administered on the computers in KUC Room 107.
-Spring 2015 graduates can take the test between January 14 and April 17, 2015.
+Fall 2015 graduates can take the test between September 8 and October 23, 2015.
 Students should schedule the above major field tests by clicking this link or visiting the website www.mtsu.edu/flextest, and click on “Major Field Testing or General Education Testing”.
 Please take it as early as possible.
 Please bring your MTSU ID card.
 Please call (615) 494-8803 or email firstname.lastname@example.org for questions.

 Major Field Test Results: